samay-app/samay/README.md

 ### Deployment

-Kukkee is built with Next.js.
-Hence, you would need to deploy Kukkee to a platform that supports Next.js.
+Kukkee is built with Next.j, hence you would need to deploy Kukkee to a platform that supports Next.js (Vercel, AWS EC2, DigitalOcean Droplet, etc).

-For example, Vercel, AWS EC2 or a DigitalOcean Droplet.

 #### Vercel